hakimkartik/Portfolio/README.md

    - Easy to scan and read

 5. **Education & Certifications**
-   - Side-by-side layout on desktop
+   - Centered layout with side-by-side cards on desktop
+   - School logos/emojis displayed
    - Stacked on mobile
    - Clean card design
+   - Sections hidden when no search matches

 ### Code View Layout
 - **Monospace Font**: Courier New for code readability